New US Tariffs to Stop China’s Evasion

 “Chinese steel and aluminum entering the U.S. market through Mexico evades tariffs, undermines our investments, and harms American workers in states like Pennsylvania and Ohio,” she said.
 “When China’s export surges harm our markets, whether directly or via other countries, we will act.”

-Increased tariffs may increase prices for domestic producers and consumers, but they will also increase U.S. government revenue, which can decrease U.S. income taxes or pay down the national debt.
+Increased tariffs may increase prices for domestic producers and consumers, although they will also increase U.S. government revenue, which can decrease U.S. income taxes or pay down the national debt.
 They will help the U.S. steel and aluminum industries keep their factories running, increase jobs, and build the U.S. industrial ecosystem.
 That would be critical in case of some emergencies in which the United States relies more heavily on what we can produce at home, not what could be sunk in transit from China or otherwise denied to U.S. markets.
-If the United States and China go to war over Taiwan, for example, will the CCP allow Chinese steel to be shipped to the United States?
-Don’t bet your life on it.

 The Alliance for American Manufacturing issued a statement in which its president, Scott Paul, called the new tariffs a “step forward in countering China’s predatory trade practices and making North American steel trade more fair.”
-He said, “China and other nations must not be allowed to exploit trade with our neighbors in order to avoid US trade enforcement.”
+He said, “China and other nations must not be allowed to exploit trade with our neighbors in order to avoid U.S. trade enforcement.”

 The Coalition for a Prosperous America (CPA), which represents some U.S. manufacturers affected by Mexican steel imports, took issue with those imports unaffected by the new tariffs.
-On July 10, the CPA underlined that the tariffs should be extended to “conduit, rebar, and wire rod, as well as other steel products that Mexican companies have increasingly shipped tariff-free into the U.S. market at levels far above what they agreed to.”
+On July 10, the CPA emphasized that the tariffs should be extended to “conduit, rebar, and wire rod, as well as other steel products that Mexican companies have increasingly shipped tariff-free into the U.S. market at levels far above what they agreed to.”

 The CPA argues that Mexico is in “ongoing and blatant violation of the 2019 joint steel agreement” in which “the U.S. agreed to drop Section 232 tariffs, and Mexico agreed to restrain steel export volume to 2015–17 levels.”

 That said, the tariffs are a step in the right direction.
-They only apply to Mexican metals that are partly made in China.
+They apply only to Mexican metals that are partly made in China.
 Still, at least this establishes the principle, for perhaps the first time, that tariffs against an adversary should apply to products that it attempts to transship through third countries.
 Now that such a tariff has been imposed at least once, it will be easier for the United States to include clauses in future tariffs to apply to any company from any adversary country, regardless of its location.

-Given that the CCP is anti-United States and can order any of China’s companies anywhere in the world to halt exports to countries it dislikes, it is unwise to rely on these companies in case of emergency.
+Given that the CCP is anti-United States and can order any of China’s companies anywhere in the world to halt exports to countries that it dislikes, it is unwise to rely on these companies in case of emergency.
 Tariffs on them will encourage safer imports from friendly countries, protect and grow U.S. supply chains, and produce more good jobs.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.

 Anders Corr has a bachelor's/master's in political science from Yale University (2001) and a doctorate in government from Harvard University (2008).
 He is a principal at Corr Analytics Inc., publisher of the Journal of Political Risk, and has conducted extensive research in North America, Europe, and Asia.
-His latest books are “The Concentration of Power: Institutionalization, Hierarchy, and Hegemony” (2021) and “Great Powers, Grand Strategies: the New Game in the South China Sea)" (2018).
+His latest books are “The Concentration of Power: Institutionalization, Hierarchy, and Hegemony” (2021) and “Great Powers, Grand Strategies: the New Game in the South China Sea" (2018).

 twitter